-Thomas joined LJMU's Law School in 2018.
-He teaches on a variety of modules including an LLM module in the United Nations, International Security and Global Justice and LLB modules in Public Law and Criminal Law.
-Prior to joining LJMU, Thomas was a Graduate Teaching Assistant at the University of Liverpool, where he taught undergraduate Criminal Law and Public Law.
+Dr Thomas Phillips joined LJMU's Law School in August 2018.
+He teaches on a variety of modules across undergraduate and postgraduate programs, including Public Law, Public International Law, Democracy & Human Rights, and Criminal Law.
+Prior to joining LJMU, Thomas was a Graduate Teaching Assistant at the University of Liverpool, where he taught undergraduate Public Law and Criminal Law.

 Thomas has a particular interest in the rights of Kurdish populations residing in Turkey, Iraq and Syria.
 He has spoken on that subject at several conferences, including the first ever international conference held at the University of Sulaimani in the Kurdistan Region of Iraq.
-He has also contributed to legal processes beyond his scholarly activities.
-For example, he recently provided expert evidence in a court case concerning the prevalence of torture and other human rights abuses against members of pro-Kurdish political parties in Turkey; and he recently travelled to Turkey in order to monitor the trial of Selahattin Demirtas, the leader of the third largest political party in the country.
+He has also published scholarly work on the subject in edited books and international journals.
+More broadly, Thomas' research interests lie in the fields of Human Rights Law, Public International Law, and Minority Rights.

 2014, Edge Hill University, United Kingdom, PGCE (Post-Compulsory Education)

 2011, The University of Liverpool, United Kingdom, LLM

 2010, The University of Liverpool, United Kingdom, LLB

 Graduate Teaching Assistant, School of Law and Social Justice, The University of Liverpool, 2014 - 2018

 Phillips T, Almonte MP.
 2021.
 The Kurdish Ecology Movement and Human Rights Hunt S. Ecological Solidarity in the Kurdish Freedom Movement: Thought, Practice and Challenges Lexington Books.
 Maryland